ishan-marikar/authcompanion/README.md

 ### 1. Create a user

-AuthC comes with pre-built [Web Forms](#web-forms-for-authentication) to help you quickly integrate user auth with your web application and backend services.
+AuthC comes with pre-built [Web Forms](#web-forms-for-authentication) to help you quickly integrate user auth alongside your web application and backend APIs.

-Now that the AuthC server running, start first with registering an account using this web form: http://localhost:3002/client/v1/register
+With the AuthC server running, start first by registering an account using this web form: http://localhost:3002/client/v1/register

 ### 2. Login as the new user